 Step by step guide to the procurement process

-The specification states what the supplier is to quote for, what requirements the ordering body has regarding what the tenderer should do and how the different requirements are to be evaluated in relation to each other.
+In the 'call for tenders' document, the specifications state what the supplier is to quote for, what requirements the ordering body has regarding what the tenderer should do and how the different requirements are to be evaluated in relation to each other.

 Notice of procurement